EvgenSuit/PrivacyPolicies/CoverAI Privacy Policy.md

 - Username (either provided manually or by Google in case a user authenticated using that provider), email, and password

 **All data goes through the most modern and up-to-date encryption pipelines and is not being sold to any entity**

-### Advertising
-The Service does not partner with any advertisers and does not collect data for advertising purposes

 ### Data deletion
 A user who is registered in the Service can request that their data be deleted by following this link: